cs1302uga/cs1302-hw-savable/README.md

 1. Create a single [script](https://github.com/cs1302uga/cs1302-tutorials/blob/alsi/scripts/scripts.md)
    that compiles each file using a separate `javac` command.
+Your script should be located directly in your `cs1302-hw-savable` directory.
 You will need to take care when ordering the commands since dependencies exists between some of the files.
 We recommend using the shebang below so that your script prints out what it's doing and exits early if